DanielMerchan/sega-saturn-sgl-tutorial/Projects/S_4_5/README.md

 As a summary on what you can find in the documentation:

-- Sega Saturn works with a maximum of 2 windows on one scree.
+- Sega Saturn works with a maximum of 2 windows on one screen.
 The default window is setup when using `slInitSystem` and another window can be added by using the function `slWindow`
 - Objects projected in a window, which is defined by
     - `left`, `top`, `right`, `bottom` indicating the coordinates of the window
     - `Zlimit`indicates the projection limit.
 Default `7FFF`